 A financial adviser (FA) is someone who can help you make the right decision for different financial products whether it’s a mortgage, a pension, tax planning, your savings and investments, or making the most of a lump sum.
-Choosing from the thousands of different financial products on offer can be a complex and daunting task.
-A financial adviser can help you get on the right path.

 There are two types of financial advisers:

 They are completely impartial and should give you advice on any product available in the market.
 Thus you are more likely to get advice that considers all options from all the different companies available.